Description

 - Simmer: Add in quinoa, broth, salt, chickpeas, tomatoes, and olives.
 Bring to a boil, then turn down, cover with a tight-fitting lid (or use foil with a lid over top), and simmer for 25-30 minutes, or until all liquid is absorbed and quinoa is plump.
 Remove from heat.

 - Finishing touches: Add parsley and half of the feta, stirring in and fluffing up the quinoa.
 Adjust salt and pepper to taste.
-Top with remaining feta and fresh herbs.
+Top with remaining feta, fresh herbs and a few more fresh chopped tomatoes if desired.
 Spoon over fresh baby spinach or arugula.
 Serve with lemon wedges and a drizzle of good olive oil.

 Notes